linduix/Bot_Flight_5/README.md

 Written in python and rust to leverage the speed of rust while scoring to allow large population sizes.

 ## How to run
-1. To run first build exe with cargo run this command at project root:
+1. First run this command at project root to build exe:
 ```terminal
 cargo build --release
 ```